Sea-Nature Studies

 The pervading opinion with regard to non-native species is that they are having or, will have, a negative impact on both biodiversity and ecosystems to a greater or lesser extent, with the emphasis usually on the former (Davis et al., 2011).
 Increasingly, this position is being challenged by ecologists (Bonanno, 2016; Davis

 et al., 2011; Hettinger, 2014; Katsanevakis et al., 2014; Pereyra, 2016; Schlaepfer et al., 2011; and, Zwerschke et al., 2016).
 The question is to what extent, if any, non-native species actually help maintain ecosystem structure and function and thereby, support ecological resilience to future environmental change.
-The identified presence of a species of lugworm new to UK shores, in conjunction with native lugworm (in particular Arenicola marina) habitat, presents a unique opportunity to study the effect of a benthic non-native ecosystem engineer species on valuable (economically and in conservation terms) UK intertidal habitats.
+The identified presence of a species of lugworm new to UK shores, in conjunction with native lugworm habitat, presents a unique opportunity to study the effect of a benthic non-native ecosystem engineer species on ecologically valuable UK intertidal habitats.

 References